MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       {
          _context = context;
       }
 ```

-28. In the **PersonController.cs** code block, in the **Index** action code block, select the following code.
+20. In the **PersonController.cs** code block, in the **Index** action code block, select the following code:
   ```cs
        return View();
 ```

-29. Replace the selected code with the following code.
+21. Replace the selected code with the following code.
   ```cs
        return View(_context.People.ToList());
 ```

-30. Ensure that the cursor is at the end of the **Index** action code block, press Enter twice, and then type the following code.
+22. Ensure that the cursor is at the end of the **Index** action code block, press Enter twice, and then type the following code:
   ```cs
        public IActionResult Edit(int id)
        {
        }
 ```

-31. In the **Edit** action code block, type the following code.
+23. In the **Edit** action code block, type the following code.
   ```cs
        var person = _context.People.SingleOrDefault(m => m.PersonId == id);
        person.FirstName = "Brandon";